thatonedoseiai/PumpBot-ESP32/spec.md

 - can choose one to execute and save as default (to be run by the VM on startup)

 #### test PWM
-- manually set PWM % and frequency of all LEDs and outputs
+- manually set PWM duty cycle and frequency of all LEDs and outputs

 #### test input
 - display all button statuses